Obviously, doing the job I do - and writing books on the subject - I track the industry quite closely.

 of 'online sales' is still an issue.

 February 2017.
-OK, so I said I wasn't going to bother - but I came across a statistic today that I thought was relevent.
+OK, so I said I wasn't going to bother updating this page - but it is consistantly in the 'top 5 most visited' pages

-The US Census Bureau announced that U.S. retail e-commerce sales for 2016 reresented 8.1% of US retail sales.
+The US Census Bureau announced that U.S. retail e-commerce sales for 2016 represented 8.1% of US retail sales.
 Yep, that's a shade over

 eight percent.
 Hmmmmm.
 Note however, this does not include food, travel services and ticket sales - but still, 8.1%, that's really low.